Skip to main content

 tone

-Definition: the attitude or emotional quality conveyed through word choice, sentence structure, and stylistic decisions in written communication
+Definition: the attitude or emotional quality conveyed through word choice, sentence structure, and stylistic decisions in written communication and/or content

 Purpose: establishes the relationship between documentation and readers, affecting engagement, trust, and comprehension